 How can I report a bias-based incident?

 The first step is to contact your school principal or school leadership team.
 These staff members will be the first point of contact, and be responsible for investigating the initial report, and making recommendations for resolution.
-The bias reporting form can be found here.

 Why is it important to report a bias-based incident?